 Skip to contents

-“Opinionated” doesn’t mean that these decisions are the best ones for every user or use-case, but these decisions are designed to either speed or improve the accuracy of a particular (and relatively common) workflow and use-case involving a large set of variables common across social science applications.
+urbnindicators makes a number of opinionated design choices.
+“Opinionated” doesn’t mean that these decisions are the best ones for every user or use-case, but these decisions are designed to either speed or improve the accuracy of common workflows.

 Design choices